 Left in the Rain: A Melaka Couple's Unseen Struggle

-Married in hope, now living without water, electricity, or a safe roof — and ignored by those they begged for help.
+Married in hope, now living without water or electricity in an inherited house buried in debt — and turned away by every door they knocked on.
 Even a crowdfunding campaign has yet to receive a single donation.

-MELAKA, Malaysia — In a crumbling leasehold house on the outskirts of this historic city, a husband and wife cling to each other and to the rainwater that keeps them alive.
+MELAKA, Malaysia — In an ancestral house on the outskirts of this historic city, a husband and wife cling to each other and to the rainwater that keeps them alive.
 He is 64.
 She is 48.
 They have been married since 2022, and for four years they have endured conditions that most people would not believe still exist in modern Malaysia.

 🔹 Key facts about their living situation: